phetsims/fourier-making-waves/doc/implementation-notes.md

 sets (arrays of Vector2), while the view is responsible for rendering those data sets.
 A bamboo [ChartTransform](https://github.com/phetsims/bamboo/blob/master/js/ChartTransform.js) handles the tranform between model and view coordinate frames.

+Each chart has a model class, and a corresponding view class.
+The model class contains all information that is needed by the view class.
+For each concrete class, the class name is prefixed with the screen name.
+For example `DiscreteAmplitudeChart` , `WaveGameHarmonicsChart`, `WavePacketSumChart`.

 With the exception of the Amplitudes chart in the **Discrete** and **Wave Game** screen, all charts share the same " core" base